K. A. Paul: Personal life

-Politics
+Court Cases

 In a defamation suit (CS (OS) 1161 of 2007) filed in the Delhi High Court, Paul accused senior Indian National Congress political leaders Natwar Singh, Y. S. Rajasekhara Reddy and Pranab Mukherjee of defamation and preventing a five nation "Global Peace Tour" led by former Prime Minister of India H. D. Deve Gowda that he had organised to advocate for a permanent seat for India in the United Nations Security Council.
 Paul accused former Chief minister of Andhra Pradesh Y. S. Rajasekhara Reddy of seeking a $5 million bribe towards electoral expenses in the presence of then Minister of Housing Botsa Satyanarayana.
 He further claimed that YSR had prevented Sonia Gandhi from visiting an orphanage that he was running.
 Y. S. Rajasekhara Reddy was also accused by opposition party leaders of using state resources to promote his daughter Y. S. Sharmila's husband and evangelist Anil Kumar in a bid to counter and suppress Paul.
 Paul launched the Praja Shanti Party in the midst of his spat with Y. S. Rajasekhara Reddy.
 He stated, "The purpose of starting the Praja Shanti Party is to redeem people from slavery, promote equality among all people and all faiths and all castes and establish true democracy."

 Paul said in January 2019 that his party would contest the 2019 elections in Andhra Pradesh.
 His party's slogan was "Save Secular India".
 He stated that both central and state governments reneged on their election promises and deceived the people.
 He contested unsuccessfully from Narasapuram as a Lok Sabha candidate for 2019, securing 3,037 votes out of 1,325,028 cast.
 His nomination for 2019 Bhimavaram Assembly constituency was rejected by the returning officer as he reached the place after the deadline.

 In 2022, he was attacked at Jakkapur village bordering Siddipet Assembly constituency and Sircilla Assembly constituency by Bharat Rashtra Samithi activists while he was enroute to Sircilla to meet farmers who had incurred losses due to sudden rainfall.
 A case of cheating was booked against him for collecting money in exchange for nominating a person on behalf of his party for the Lal Bahadur Nagar Assembly constituency in the 2023 Telangana Legislative Assembly election.
 However, different newspapers have reported different monetary values in the case.
 He contested unsuccessfully from Visakhapatnam as a Lok Sabha candidate for 2024, securing 7,529 votes out of 1,366,795 cast with Mathukumilli Bharat emerging victorious.

 In the United States, Paul backed Barack Obama in the 2008 presidential election due to Obama's opposition to the War in Iraq.
 Paul then endorsed Donald Trump in the 2016 presidential election.